Retaking the GMAT? Here’s What You Need to Know First!

 There is a possibility that this idea comes from the assumption that the GMAT must be graded manually.
 This is the only reason we can think of that would make anybody believe that they can score well in one section because of their good performance in another.

 Fact: Sections of the GMAT are discrete and disconnected from each other.
 The test is assessed by a computer.

-There is no question of leaving a good impression on the ‘examiner’ in the hope of getting good marks on Verbal because you did well on Quant or vice versa.
+There is no question of leaving a good impression on the examiner in the hope of getting good marks on Verbal because you did well on Quant or vice versa.
 Since this is a computer-adaptive test, your answers are being evaluated by a computer.
 The four sections of the exam are designed to be entirely disconnected from each other.

+That brings us to the end of all the GMAT retake myths that we know!
 If you know of any more myths or have some beliefs about the GMAT that you suspect may be mistaken, let us know in the comments below and we will be happy to cross-check them for you!

 We hope this article has helped you make up your mind on whether you want to retake the GMAT or not and to build an effective GMAT retake strategy if you have decided to go for it.
 In case you have any doubts or questions about this, you can submit your Enhanced Score Report to us and one of our counselors will get in touch with you.

 If you want to prepare well for your next GMAT attempt, you can join our Live at Home Mastery Program.
 By joining this program, you not only get access to 80 hours of live GMAT sessions, but also a structured study plan for you to follow.

 P.S.
 You will receive a lot more perks if you join this course.
 Check out the LIve at Home Mastery Course by clicking on the image below.